iscott/installfest/README.md

    by typing `atom .` Make sure that Atom opens.
 5. **Slack**: ensure that you can open Slack (`⌘-Space`, and type `sla`) and communicate with your classmates!
 It's a good idea to set the slack desktop app to open at login.
+You'll want to use this slack desktop client and NOT THE WEB VERSION.
+Since the web version can mangle code when copy/pasting.
 6. **Files**: in your terminal, type `cd ~/code`.
 You should now have a directory here where you can store all of your programming projects!
 When you then type `ls` to list the contents of that directory, you should see